Cohort Query Tools

 A: All IRB project requests should include an IRB approval letter and protocol document.
 You can learn more about the IRB process through the Office of Research Services here.

 A: Turnaround time varies.
-From the time a researcher submits a data request to the point of receiving the requested data set may take anywhere from one week to six weeks depending on complexity of data, change requests mid-process, and billing/fund processing.
-Click here to review the Custom Query Intake Process and the steps involved.
+A standard data request turnaround time is 2-3 weeks.
+From the time a researcher submits a data request to the point of receiving the requested data set may take anywhere from 1-6 weeks depending on complexity of data, change requests mid-process, and billing/fund processing.
+Click here to review the Custom Data Set Delivery process and the steps involved.

 A: Yes, cost estimates for approved projects will be provided to the user based on the complexity of the request, and the department’s charge back policy.
 Please note, if project specifications change, the final price may be adjusted.